rikosintie/Discovery/README.md

     # password = os.environ.get("cyberARK")
 ```

-The "#" symbols is the comment command in python.
+The "#" symbol is the comment command in python.
 Any line starting with a "#" will be ignored.

 Now that the project is set up and the inventory file is created, you can run the script.